 After twenty years of office work -- primarily non-profits in an organizational and administrative capacity -- I intentionally switched gears and began learning how to manipulate metal and glass into artful forms.

 The catalyst for my decision: The realization that art is a valid pursuit unto itself.

 With an intention to create primarily functional pieces, I attended the welding program at Austin Community College.
 I’d never before been exposed to a metalworking environment.

 Creating art allows me to engage both mentally and physically.
 I’m delighted to work with my hands to physically manifest my sculptural visions.

-I look forward to what the next twenty years bring.
+I look forward to what the future holds for me creatively.